raizen74/aws-sysops/README.md

 To enable logs, first modify the cluster parameter groups for an Aurora serverless cluster.
 For MySQL-compatible DB clusters, you can enable the slow query log, general log, or audit logs.
 ![aurora-logs](aurora-logs.jpg)

-**Enhanced Monitoring** for RDS provides the following OS metrics: 1.Free Memory 2.Active Memory 3.Swap Free 4.Processes Running 5.File System Used.
+**Enhanced Monitoring** for RDS: Agent running on the DB Instance collecting info about processes or threads, provides the following OS metrics:
+- Free Memory
+- Active Memory
+- Swap Free
+- Processes Running
+- File System Used
 Amazon RDS provides metrics in real time for the operating system (OS) that your DB instance runs on.
 You can view the metrics for your DB instance using the console.
 Also, you can consume the **Enhanced Monitoring** JSON output from Amazon CloudWatch Logs in a monitoring system of your choice.

-**Performance Insights** collects metric data from the database engine to monitor the actual load on a database.
+**Performance Insights** Dashboard to visualize load on the RDS DB and filter the load e.g. filter by host to find the host using most the DB.
+Not available on `db.t2.micro`

 **For Amazon Aurora DB instances, you can't choose a specific subnet**.
 Instead, choose a DB subnet group when you create the instance.
 A DB subnet group is a collection of subnets that belong to a VPC.
 When it creates the underlying host, Amazon RDS randomly chooses a subnet from the DB subnet group.